Aberystwyth University2015 League Table Ranking 87

 Recent/Prospective New Builds

-- Over £4.5m recently invested at the Llanbadarn Centre to create a new business and professional environment for the School of Management and Business, Department of Law and Criminology, and Department of Information Studies, including refurbished lecture rooms, non-traditional teaching spaces, dedicated library, social areas and academic support areas.
+- Over £4.5m recently invested at the Llanbadarn Centre to create a new business and professional environment for the School of Management and Business, Department of Law and Criminology, and Department of Information Studies.
+This has included refurbished lecture rooms, non-traditional teaching spaces, dedicated library, social areas and academic support areas.

 Availability of Part-Time Work

-- The university's Job Link scheme provides a range of opportunities for part-time work.
+- The university's Job Link scheme provides a range of opportunities for part-time work in the area.

-- There is no shortage of part-time work, provided students are flexible and offer relevant skills.
+- There is no shortage of part-time work, provided students are flexible and offer relevant skills, and our vacancy database is available to registered students.

 - HRH The Prince of Wales